YashashGaurav/learningJava-ELENGX436.2-UCBerkeley/README.md

 This is a single project, that has the following modules:

 1. ModuleOneToSix - Has all the java files that I created for Modules 1 though 6
 2. ModuleSeven - 3 main java files ChatStack.java, InflatableBalloon.java and Threader.java.
-Other Threader files are experimental and .
+Other Threader files are experimental.
+The Thread management coding assignment was particularly challenging given the all the thread count requirement.
+Good Learning!
 3. ModuleEight - FileIO with sampleFile
 4. ModuleNine - Xmling with DTD and two dvd.xml sample files.
 5. FinalProject - I create a Snake game!
 Heavily inspired from this [CodeReview](https://codereview.stackexchange.com/questions/151800/snake-in-javafx/151845#151845?newreg=25450db81cb24bb489f04fdb0e53f36a)